- OVERVIEW & HIGHLIGHTS

 -Third swimming stop in Kleftiko, the pirate bay of Milos.
 This is a longer stop for snorkeling and cave touring.

 -Forth swimming stop (if time allows us) at the beach of Tsigrado.

-Today, you will have to say goodbye to the beautiful Greece.
+Today, you will have to say goodbye to beautiful Greece.
 Your driver will pick you up and transfer you to Milos Airport where you will take the domestic flight back to Athens.
-Once arriving in Athens Airport, check-in to your international flight and depart Greece directly.
+Once arriving at Athens Airport, check-in to your international flight and depart Greece directly.